School resource officer finds gun in desk at North Little Rock High

-North Little Rock schools are upping security for their summer school programs after a resource officer found a loaded gun in a student's desk Tuesday morning, according to a news release from the school district.
+North Little Rock schools are increasing security for their summer school program after a resource officer found a loaded gun in a student's desk Tuesday morning, according to a news release from the school district.

 It was not clear who the gun belonged to or how it got there, but an investigation is ongoing, the release states.